jkatsos/intro-to-prometheus-and-grafana-cloud-metrics/breakout-2-doing-more-with-metrics.md

-# Prometheus Breakout 1 - Exploring the UI
+# Breakout 2 - Doing more with Metrics in Grafana Cloud

 ## Getting Started
 **Prometheus Server endpoint:** [http://34.121.40.211:9090](http://34.121.40.211:9090)